KristineXiao/Multimodal_Agent/README.md

 3. 🎭 **Coolidge Corner Theatre Indie Film Night** - A perfect fit for your love of movies and artistic indulgence, this iconic theatre in Brookline showcases independent films at student-friendly prices.
 It feeds your creativity and artistic passion in a vibrant neighborhood atmosphere.

+🌟 I hope you enjoy exploring these places in Boston!

+🔊 Speaking ending...
+Your personalized guide has been saved.
+Have a wonderful time exploring!
 ```

 **Key Insights Observed:**